-Once Upon a Time… I went slightly crazy and decided to live off the land.
+Once Upon a Time… I decided to live off the land.

 If I were a pioneer, I’d be dead.